babybuddy/babybuddy-alexa-skill/README.md

 ```
 Alexa, ask Baby Buddy to start sleeping (for [Child's Name])
 Alexa, ask Baby Buddy to stop sleeping (for [Child's Name])
+Alexa, ask Baby Buddy to record 15 minutes of sleep (for [Child's Name])
+Alexa, ask Baby Buddy to log 25 minutes of sleep (for [Child's Name])
 ```

 ### Diaper Change